tc39/proposal-operator-overloading/README.md

 - `,` (just returns the right operand)
 - With future proposals, `|>`, `?.`, `?.[`, `?.(`, `??` (based on function calls, property access, and checks against the specific null/undefined values, so similar to the above)

-To use operator overloading, import a module that exports a class, and enable operators on it using a `with operators from` declaration.
+To use operator overloading, import a module that exports a class, and enable operators on it using a `@use: operators` declaration.

-### `with operators from` declarations
+### `@use: operators` declarations

 Operator overloading is only enabled for the classes that you specifically opt in to.
-To do this overloading, use a `with operators from` declaration, follwed by a comma-separated list of classes that overload operators that you want to enable.
+To do this overloading, use a `@use: operators` declaration, follwed by a comma-separated list of classes that overload operators that you want to enable.
+This declaration is a form of [built-in decorator](https://github.com/littledan/proposal-built-in-decorators/).

 For example, if you have two classes, `Vector` and `Scalar`, which support overloaded operators, you can